Career Growth Isn’t a Ladder — It’s a Maze (Here’s How I’ve Learned to Navigate It)

 -

-Understand what others are feeling (and why)
+Understand what others are feeling

 -

-Manage your own reactions under stress
+Manage your own stress reactions

 -

-You can’t develop if you’re drained.
+You cannot develop if you’re drained.

 Some Final (Messy, Honest) Thoughts